 I call myself a realist painter, interested in traditional methods and materials, while drawing inspiration from many periods and styles in art.
 I enjoy the mechanics of drawing and I am in love with color.

 I am a member of North Tampa Arts League, TESA (The Exhibiting Society of Artists), The Egg Tempera Society, and and I am an honorary member of the New England Monotype Guild.
-In 2007 I was elected to the National League of American Pen Women as an artist member.
+In 2007 I was elected to the National League of American Pen Women as an artist member, and 2017 I was awarded a letters membership as well.
 My work may be seen on many websites and art venues on the Internet and I am honored to be in many private collections throughout the United States and abroad.

 In January 2015 I was listed in Wikipedia!
 Here is the link: http://en.wikipedia.org/wiki/Gainor_Roberts